discus-sions/TownOfHost-TheOtherRoles/README.md

 ### LastImpostor

-Create and idea by そうくん<br>
+Idea and created by そうくん<br>

 An Attribute given to the last Impostor.<br>
-kill cooldown gets shorter than usual.<br>
+Kill cooldown gets shorter than usual.<br>
 Not assigned to [BountyHunter](#bountyhunter), [Mercenary](#mercenary), or [Vampire](#vampire).<br>

 #### Game Options